 If your application has built-in maintenance mode, we recommend that you enable it here.
 While this step is not required, it will prevent any desynchronization issues during the migration.

-In this article, we will use a stock WordPress installation made using the WordPress page of the Control Panel as an example.
+In this article, we will use a stock WordPress installation made using the WordPress Manager in the Control Panel as an example.

 Creating a database dump from MySQL 5